AmelynnHisham/FundAsset/README.md

 # FundAsset

-This project is developed using Python and Django Framework, Bootstrap and JQuery, on top of CSS, HTML and JavaScript.
+This project is developed using Python and Django Framework, Bootstrap and JQuery, on top of basic CSS, HTML5 and JavaScript.

 Below are the steps to run this code:
 1. Install Python